brainandforce/CliffordNumbers.jl/docs/src/getting_started.md

 ### Internals

 A `CliffordNumber{Q,T,L}` is backed by an `NTuple{L,T} where T<:Union{Real,Complex}`.
-The coefficients, however, are not indexed by grade as is done canonically in most resources.
+The coefficients, however, are not indexed in grade order as is done canonically in most resources.

-!!! danger Read that again: `CliffordNumber` indexing is not done by grade.
+!!! danger Read that again: `CliffordNumber` indexing is not done in grade order.

 Instead, the coefficients are arranged in a binary counted fashion, which allows for better SIMD optimization.